stefanoborini/book-the-software-company/03-code-quality.md

-In fact while code quality may have subjective connotations, lack of it has objective and tangible effects on the costs associated to software development, which is why poor code quality is often referred as technical debt.
+In fact while code quality may have subjective connotations, lack of it has objective and tangible effects on the costs associated to software development, which is why poor code quality is often referred as *technical debt*.
 If code quality degrades, the company will eventually reach a state of technical bankruptcy.
 Your developers will spend all of their working time fighting with the inconsistencies, bad choices, irrationality, unexpected side